Undergraduate Continuing Students Planning to Transfer College Study Abroad College Credit

 What do I need to do in order to transfer credit back to Rice?

-Students participating in an official Study Abroad program through the Office of International Programs will need to follow the below listed guidelines to transfer credit back to Rice:
+Students participating in an official Study Abroad program through the Study Abroad Office will need to follow the below listed guidelines to transfer credit back to Rice:

-- Students participating in a study abroad program with a third-party provider must provide a School of Record transcript in order to transfer credit back to Rice.
+• Students participating in a study abroad program with a third-party provider must provide a School of Record transcript in order to transfer credit back to Rice.
+To receive transfer credit at Rice, students are expected to present a transcript from a four-year college or university; the grade sheet from the third-party provider is not acceptable.

 Please note: A number of European institutions use the European Credit Transfer System (ECTS).
 One ECTS credit is articulated to one-half (.50) semester credit at Rice.
 When attending a European institution using the ECTS, it is recommended that students take 25-30 ECTS credits per semester.
 A minimum full time load during the fall or spring semesters is 24 ECTS credits, which will transfer as 12 Rice semester hours.